Kiazee/MyFlask_WebApp/README.md

 ## Pages Included

 - 🏠 **Home Page**
   The initial landing page of the application.
-It features a friendly greeting that asks users “How are you feeling today?”, encouraging mindfulness and emotional awareness.
-Navigation links are available at the top via a soft-colored navbar.
+It features a friendly greeting that asks users “How are you today?”, encouraging mindfulness and emotional awareness.

 - 📘 **About Page**
   Provides a concise description of the web application's purpose as a wellness check-in platform.
-The page includes styling that aligns with the app's soft and comforting design theme.

 - 📩 **Contact Page**
  Features a functional contact form that allows users to input their name and a message.
 The form includes validation for required fields and uses styled input elements with rounded corners and soft hover effects for an enhanced user experience.